ochuko3d/CI-CD/README.md

 <!-- body -->
 ##
-The sript is in 2 phase
+All you need to do is download the bash script ***ochuko.sh*** and it will build everything.The sript is in 2 phase
 <!--OL -->
 1. The first phase is setting up the core infrastructure which comprises of the network layer and the CI/CD pipeline.
 You will be prompted for the password of the aurora db that is to be created.